tristanbatchler/japan-blog/_posts/2023-02-06-tokyo-return.md

 Soph had a rough night, and Tristan didn't sleep much either thanks to the small bed and the loud air conditioning.

 # Day 17: A day of rest
 The next morning, Soph still wasn't feeling any better.
-This was annoying because we had pre-booked tickets to [Team Labs Planets](https://www.teamlab.art/e/planets/), an interactive art exhibit that we were both really excited about.
+This was annoying because we had pre-booked tickets to [teamLabs Planets](https://www.teamlab.art/e/planets/), an interactive art exhibit that we were both really excited about.
 After some back and forth, we decided that at least one of us should see it, so Tristan got ready and left Soph to rest.
 Shortly after he left, Soph had a moment of clarity and checked to see if we could rebook for Friday morning.
 It turns out that there were tickets available, so we booked them!
 The date was not ideal as we were flying back to Aus that night, but it was worth it to see the exhibit together.
 We crossed our fingers that Soph would feel better by then.

 After rebooking, Tristan came straight back (with snacks) and we spent the day in the hotel room to give Soph the best chance of a speedy recovery.
 We watched a few random shows on Netflix -- [You People](https://www.imdb.com/title/tt14826022/), [Chef](https://www.imdb.com/title/tt2883512/?ref_=fn_al_tt_1), and then [Julie and Julia](https://www.imdb.com/title/tt1135503/?ref_=fn_al_tt_1).
 Funny story about Chef -- Tristan showed it to Soph on a whim one day, and she unexpectedly fell head over heels in love with it.
 She's seen it at least four times since then and will happily watch it with anyone who's never seen it.
 Highly recommend!